The Soldier's Details

 In the family kitchen the following morning, a distressed Bertha told her family her story and of seeing Albert.
 She knew he was dead.
 The family believed her to be overwrought and said she had had a dream which appeared so vivid because she was worried.

-Bertha and the Dahlberg family did not receive confirmation and news of Albert’s death until April 1946.
+Bertha and the Dahlberg family did not receive confirmation and news of Albert’s death until early 1946.

 Bertha Dahlberg died in October 1947.